iZafor/irasx/README.md

-`irasx` is a [React JS](https://react.dev/) based CSR app, focusing on modern style and ease of use.
+`irasx` is a [Next.js](https://nextjs.org/) based SSR app, focusing on modern style and ease of use.
 Leveraging the APIs utilized by [iras](http://www.irasv1.iub.edu.bd/#/) it seamlessly retrieves data for enhanced functionality.
 Checkout the deployed version of [irasx](https://irasx.vercel.app/).

 <hr>